 There are positive signs as well.
 Companies that could benefit from a rise in construction have seen their share prices rise considerably since Trump’s election.

 This includes machinery builder, Deere & Co.
 (NYSE:DEC), up 24%, crane-maker Terex Corp.
-(NYSE:TEXC), which has seen a 32% boost and construction management firm AECOM (NYSE:ACMC) which is up 30% since the election.
+(NYSE:TEXB), which has seen a 32% boost and construction management firm AECOM (NYSE:ACMC) which is up 30% since the election.

 Not The Highest Priority